 Researchers in a recent study have reexamined the relationship between stress and shingles.
 This study examined data from over 39,000 people experiencing stressful events in their lives, including death or decline in health of their spouses.
 Researchers didn’t find a connection between stress and shingles.

-Effects on your body
+Effects of stress on your body

 Scientists differ in their opinions on the relationship between stress and shingles, but most people agree that stress has an effect on the body.
 Researchers have linked stress, particularly when severe or long-term, to a wide range of issues, including: